BlossomMods/BlossomExperienceBottling/README.md

 This mod's config file can be found at `config/BlossomMods/BlossomExperienceBottling.json`, after running the server with the mod at least once.

-`langDescriptionLines`: int - how many lines will the Experience Bottle have in its description
 `itemColors`: [ItemColors](#itemcolors) - colors used for text on the Experience Bottle item
 `xpDropOnDeathMultiplier`: float - value by which to multiply current XP on death, set to a negative value to use vanilla behaviour